James and Mary Wallis: First years in Raglan

-In April 1835, James and Mary Wallis, along with another missionary couple and a number Maori Chiefs from Hokianga arrived – via a three-day sailing journey at Kāwhia Harbour.
-The Hokianga Chiefs spoke in favor of the missionaries and a crowd of about 1,000 were present to celebrate their arrival.
+In April 1835, James and Mary Wallis, along with another missionary couple, John Whiteley and his wife, and a number of Maori chiefs from Hokianga arrived - via a three-day sailing journey at Kāwhia Harbour.
+The Hokianga chiefs spoke in favor of the missionaries and a crowd of about 1,000 were present to celebrate their arrival.

 Missionary influence in New Zealand circa 1840 showing the locations of importance with respect to James and Mary Wallis.

-While Mrs Wallis stayed at Kawhia with the other missionaries, James journeyed on foot to Raglan, a distance of about 30 km across very rough terrain with his local Maori guide who had been expecting his arrival - some 12 months previous, the establishment of a mission station had been agreed between Maori Chiefs and members of a Wesleyan reconnaissance tour of the region....
+While Mrs Wallis stayed at Kāwhia with the other missionaries, James journeyed on foot to Raglan, a distance of about 30 km across very rough terrain with his local Maori guide who had been expecting his arrival - some 12 months previous, the establishment of a mission station had been agreed between Maori chiefs and members of a Wesleyan reconnaissance tour of the region....

 “Here [at Raglan] I was met with a warm reception from the natives who from various considerations welcomed me as their future instructor.
 A rush hut about eight feet by five feet was assigned to me as my residence....
 Building of the Mission House was undertaken by some fifty or sixty men, only about a third of whom worked at one time all the rest looking on, and occasionally suggesting an improved style of architecture.
 In the course of a few weeks, the house was finished so far as labor was needed.....
 As soon as the house was habitable Mrs. Wallis was fetched by a dozen natives who carried her in a sedan of their own construction."

-Immediately upon arrival - in between the practicalities of establishing a mission station complete with gardens and home, religious services began with the attendance of as many as 200 people at one time.
+Immediately upon arrival - in between the practicalities of establishing a mission station complete with gardens and home at Te Horea, on the north side of the Raglan Harbor, religious services began with the attendance of as many as 200 people at one time.
 Initially, services consisted of the reading of passages of Scripture and commentary by a Maori interpreter and assistant to Wallis who had been trained at Mangungu.
 It was not long before James and his wife has a full grasp of the Maori language and could converse fluently without an interpreter.
 On 23 November 1835 the Wallis’ first child was born, Elizabeth Reddick, the first European born in the district.

 The mission to Raglan was successful in converting many local Maori people who were very receptive to the message of the Bible.
 By January 1836, several large and influential tribes had professed faith with the most notable conversion being that of the notable local warrior and chief Wiremu Neera Te Awaitaia.

-This first Raglan Mission was established at Te Horea on the north side of the Raglan Harbor.